Chymyst/chymyst-core/docs/chymyst10.md

 ## Identifying the distributed data across DCM peers

+When one DCM peer emits a distributed molecule (DM) into the cluster, other DCM peers must be able to consume that molecule and to start some reactions.
+In order to do that, the DCM peer must identify the local reaction value that can consume the DM, and the corresponding reaction site.

 ### The requirement of identical reaction code

 Just as with local molecules, it is necessary to bind distributed molecules to reaction sites, which is done by defining reactions that consume them.

-Reactions that consume DMs must have _the same Scala code_ in every DM peer.
+Reactions that consume DMs must have _the same Scala code_ in every DCM peer.
-In this way, the DCM can identify the distributed data and share it automatically across instances.
+In this way, the distributed data can be identified and shared automatically across DCM peers.
-The distributed data is intended to be consumed by an arbitrary participating DM peer, which is safe only if every DM peer runs _the same reaction code_ consuming the data.
+The distributed data is intended to be consumed by an arbitrary participating DCM peer, which will produce predictable results only if every DCM peer runs _the same reaction code_ after consuming the data.

 To see this, consider two DCM peers.
 Suppose that the first DCM peer runs a program such as